Fourth branch of government: Administrative agencies

 The administrative agencies that are funded from public money may exercise powers granted by Congress.
 Without appropriate controls and oversight this practice may result in a bureaucracy (in the original literal sense).
 Some critics have argued that a central paradox at the heart of the American political system is democracy's reliance on what the critics view as undemocratic bureaucratic institutions that characterize the administrative agencies of government.

 An argument made for calling administrative agencies a "fourth branch" of government is the fact that such agencies typically exercise all three constitutionally divided powers within a single bureaucratic body: That is, agencies legislate (a power vested solely in the legislature by the Constitution) through delegated rulemaking authority; investigate, execute, and enforce such rules (via the executive power these agencies are typically organized under); and apply, interpret, and enforce compliance with such rules (a power separately vested in the judicial branch).
 Additionally, non-executive, or "independent" administrative agencies are often called a fourth branch of government, as they create rules with the effect of law, yet may be composed at least partially of private, non-governmental actors.

+The intelligence community have also been referred to as the fourth branch of government by people such as House of Representatives member Ron Dellums, Lloyd Gardner and Tom Engelhardt.

+Recent scholarship has argued that judicial councils—bodies overseeing judicial appointments and discipline—may also be understood as fourth-branch institutions, because they exercise governance functions independent from the executive, legislature, and judiciary.